 Automotives

 Recalls aren’t only expensive for manufacturers – they’re also highly dangerous for consumers.
 Fortunately, data and AI can prevent this by discovering issues a lot sooner.
-BMW is working with Teradata to enhance their decision-making by using the huge amounts of data generated across automotive design, production and distribution.
-By combing this data and running it through powerful analytics, car companies can create efficiencies in their supply chains and better highlight errors before they cause problems.
+BMW has been working with Teradata to manage its complex supply chain by analysing large datasets generated across automotive design, production, and distribution.
+This partnership aims to create efficiencies in their supply chains and identify errors before they cause problems.
+Additionally, as per Forbes, BMW has been leveraging artificial intelligence and big data to design and build cars, enhancing their decision-making processes and operational efficiencies.
+Furthermore, BMW has collaborated with Amazon Web Services (AWS) to accelerate data-driven innovation, placing data and analytics at the center of its decision-making processes.

 Airlines